mourjo/blog/_posts/2025-02-23-learning-in-sprints.md

 ## Project 2: Modernization of Tech Stacks
-For the most part of 2024, I worked with a project to rearchitect some old components using the latest technologies.
-The deepest learnings about this project presented itself to me when I had to articulate why we even invest in improving system architecture:
+For the most part of 2024, I worked on a project to rearchitect some old systems using latest technologies.
+The deepest learnings about this project presented itself when I had to articulate why we even invest in improving system architecture:
-- **Innovator's Dilemma** from [Building Evolutionary Architectures](https://learning.oreilly.com/library/view/building-evolutionary-architectures/9781491986356/) by Neal Ford, Patrick Kua, and Rebecca Parsons
 - **Inherent vs Accidental complexity** from [No Silver Bullet—Essence and Accident in Software Engineering](https://www.cs.unc.edu/techreports/86-020.pdf) by  Fred Brooks
 - **Rule of Modularity** from [The Unix Philosophy](https://cscie2x.dce.harvard.edu/hw/ch01s06.html)
+- **Innovator's Dilemma** from [Building Evolutionary Architectures](https://learning.oreilly.com/library/view/building-evolutionary-architectures/9781491986356/) by Neal Ford, Patrick Kua, and Rebecca Parsons
 - **Writing good programs by controlling complexity** (which "is the essence of computer programming") from [Software Tools](https://www.amazon.in/Software-Tools-Brian-W-Kernighan/dp/020103669X) by  Kernighan and Plauger
 - **The [project paradox](https://beyond-agility.com/project-paradox/)** that states that we make the biggest decisions at the beginning of a project when we have the least knowledge